onqtam/headjack/docs/quotes_and_notes/skip_in_search/UNSURE.md

 I may be a bit wrong about group selection...?

+we’re not the problem - we are the point - Douglas Murray

 The ripple of causality

 The standing wave on the edge of chaos